ConfRAG: Confidence-Guided Retrieval-Augmenting Generation

-We compute p-Values for ConfQA model on the hallucination reduction metrics comparing with baseline Llama-3.1 and Llama3.1 (D), and report in Table~\ref{tab:overall_p_value}.
+We compute p-Values for {\ConfQA} model on the hallucination reduction metrics comparing with baseline Llama-3.1 and Llama3.1 Dampen, and report in Table~\ref{tab:overall_p_value}.
 The results show that the improvements on Hallucination reduction shown in Table~\ref{tab:overall} are statistically significant on all benchmarks.